 Teased hair is so '60s, right?
 Wrong.
 It's actually the secret behind transforming flat hair into a full-bodied, head-turning look.
 Teasing is the method of combing the mid-lengths of your hair toward your scalp to create volume.
 You do this “if you want to build volume at your crown,” says celebrity hairstylist David Lopez—perhaps in order to add oomph to hairstyles like a braid or a ponytail (like the one Lopez creates in the video).

 If you’re wondering if teasing is "bad" for your hair, Lopez says you shouldn't worry.
 “As long as you’re doing it intentionally, it’s not going to be bad for your hair,” he explains.
 Ahead, Lopez walks us through exactly how to get a head of teased hair.

 How to Tease Hair Like a Pro

-Now that your roots are teased, it's time to smooth back the top section over the teased bottom section.
-Gently comb your top layer in place and finish with hairspray.
-Once that is done, you can then get creative with the rest of your hair.
+Once you've created your volume, you can then get creative with the rest of your hair.
 Curl your hair in rollers, slick hair back in a low or high ponytail, or pull a headband into place.
 Whatever you do, just have fun with your new volume.